volodymyrkir/py4phi/README.md

 ```

 Please look into the [/examples](https://github.com/volodymyrkir/py4phi/tree/main/examples) folder for more examples.
-It also contains training datasets.
+It also contains respective demo datasets.